Quantifying Interstellar Extinction at High Galactic Latitudes: Data Sets

 \subsection{Spectroscopic Surveys}

-In this paper, we use spectroscopic derived stellar parameters as benchmarks to validate our model and prior constraints on the stellar parameters.
+In this paper, we use spectroscopic-derived stellar parameters {(effective temperature, metallicity and log surface gravity)} as benchmarks to validate our model.
 High-resolution and low-resolution spectroscopic surveys, along with their associated data products can be used explicitly as constraints in our model to help constrain the extinction posterior.
 In this paper, we employ high-resolution spectroscopic features to establish a best-case scenario and compare the extinction posterior with that obtained from our model.